 A measure of client-related work

-Given these findings, if we had the ability to accurately predict the workload associated with each client could, agencies might better manage their caseloads.
+Given these findings, if there were factors that could be used to accurately predict the workload associated with each client, agencies might better manage their caseloads.
 However modeling client characteristics, let alone predicting the work that is driven by them, has proved difficult (CMHO, 2019; King, 2009; Tran et al., 2019).
 Despite audits and initiatives (e.g. Quadruple Aim Framework) meant to improve health outcomes, reduce costs, and improve provider work-life balance, the CYMH sector continues to face challenges in establishing a consistent, standardized measurement system, let alone a dynamic case assignment system that can accurately reflect the demands placed on staff (CMHO, 2019).
 Nevertheless, the new guidelines and data have informed the work of several agencies in expanding efforts to understand and track workload in their own organization.

 For example, Compass, the lead child and youth mental health agency in the districts of Sudbury and Manitoulin and the proposed site of the current study, utilizes a dashboard to monitor caseloads and the associated direct and indirect time logged by service providers.
 While the dashboard has been a useful tool to compare caseloads between clinicians and across teams, it offers less insight into how much work is associated with each case.
 Moreover, it doesn’t aid in assigning new cases beyond indicating which providers have more “space” in their caseload than others.
 For this reason, the agency wondered whether intake data like age and psychological screener scores could be used to quantify client complexity with a weight for each case that might be used to inform new case assignment.